 - The free-form answers are hard to quantify

-Probably the most dangerous drawback of the surveys is that their results can be easily manipulated.
+Probably, the most dangerous drawback of the surveys is that their results can be easily manipulated.
 I’m not talking about an angry client who decided to give a “bad” rating to the customer service.
 I’m talking about the management team that unconsciously manipulates a survey on the early design stage by using multiple choice questions.
-Below we will talk in detail about this problem and how to avoid it.
+Below, we will talk in detail about this problem and how to avoid it.

-Observation is an alternative to a survey
+Observation is an Alternative to a Survey

 Instead of interacting with the customers by asking questions, we could do what astrophysicists do with stars – observe without direct contact with the subject of observation.
 We started talking about this in the complexity metrics article.

 Should we stop using surveys at all?
 No way!
-We need to understand the limitations of this tool, and learn to get the best possible results from using it.
+We need to understand the limitations of this tool and learn to get the best possible results from using it.

-On a late summer evening, you land at Charles de Gaulle Airport, France, and find out that your bank cards were blocked.
+On a late summer evening, you land at Charles de Gaulle Airport, France, and find out that your bank cards have been blocked.
 After talking to a bank representative, you know that there was an IT error on their side, and that you won’t have any access to money on your bank account for at least one week until new cards can be mailed to you.
 They know your situation, and they care a lot, but instead of sending new cards urgently via FedEx directly to the hotel, they simply say “sorry” and promise to fix it as soon as possible.
 This is a bad business practice.

-Some days later you get a call from the customer loyalty service of the bank.
+Some days later, you get a call from the customer loyalty service of the bank.
 They want to know your opinion about the service provided to you recently.
 You are willing to let them know everything you think about their bank and explain how hard it was to survive without cards, but the format of the call implies that you answer the survey questions.

 Let’s have a look at those questions:

 |“Was the call answered fast?”||Could be better, but yes, it was.|

-|“Would you recommend our bank to others?”||The way bank managed the situation was not acceptable, but there are of course some benefits of being their client.
+|“Would you recommend our bank to others?”||The way bank managed the situation was not acceptable, but there are, of course, some benefits of being their client.

-You are willing to add some more comments, but on the other end of the line all fields of the survey are now completed and you hear:
+You are willing to add some more comments, but on the other end of the line, all fields of the survey are now completed, and you hear:

 - “Thank you for your opinion.
 It is VERY important for us.
 Good bye.”

 How will the results of the survey look on the bank’s dashboard?
-Depending on your answer to the question 3, the satisfaction indicator will be somewhere in the area of “excellent” or “good!”
+Depending on your answer to question 3, the satisfaction indicator will be somewhere in the area of “excellent” or “good!”

-It is easy to calculate the percentage of the clients who have chosen certain options, and then use an average of the three answers to get a “Customer Satisfaction Index.”
-Magic happens and managers have some data to use for the charts for the annual performance report.
+It is easy to calculate the percentage of clients who have chosen certain options, and then use an average of the three answers to get a “Customer Satisfaction Index.”
+Magic happens, and managers have some data to use for the charts for the annual performance report.

-Customers don’t think about a company within 3 perspectives.
+Customers don’t think about a company within three perspectives.
 They don’t think separately about “Response time, minutes” or “Customer representative proficiency.”
 They think about their problem and how easy it was to solve it.

 With the described approach to the surveys, management will have a slight idea about the problem that the customer faced.
 A quick fix would be to add an open-ended question that requires a free-form answer.